web-deps/odom/docs/components.md

 #### Markup

 The markup of a component can be wrapped in any HTML element that can be displayed.
 The markup has to have only one root element.
 In our case, the element is an `HTMLMainElement`.
-The attribute "acom-ml" is used to indicate what type of markup is being used.
+The attribute "acom-ml" is used to indicate what type of markup is used.
 The attribute has been set to "html" because we are using HTML.
 The default value for the attribute is "html", so, it is okay to leave it out in this case.

 ```html
 <main acom-ml="html">